- PLTW Biomedical Science Program Core Training: HBS June 18-30, 2017, PBS, MI, and BI July 9-21, 2017

 - Stanines of 6 or 7 are approximately equivalent to a B grade, and will be awarded an S at IUPUI for satisfactory completion; Stanines of 8 or 9 will be awarded an A at IUPUI.

 - Letters certifying course completion will be emailed to students in the summer following their high school graduation.
-While information may be submitted to IUPUI each year, only one letter, certifying all courses completed, will be mailed upon graduation.
+While information may be submitted to IUPUI each year, only one email certifying all completed courses will be emailed upon graduation.

-- Qualified PLTW Biomedical students who matriculate to IUPUI will need to contact the IUPUI SPAN Division Office after the SECOND WEEK of classes during their FIRST semester at IUPUI to request the college credit be recorded on their transcript.
+- Qualified PLTW Biomedical students who matriculate to IUPUI will need to contact the IUPUI SPAN Division Office during their FIRST semester at IUPUI to request the college credit be recorded on their transcript.
 Special credit will be posted on the student's IU transcript at no further cost to the student, as long as they contact the SPAN Division during their first semester of enrollment to request to have the credits posted to their transcripts.